Safety measures concerning the Coronavirus COVID-19. Read more about the measures.x

 The ESM prepares, on a quarterly basis, a payment overview (interest, fees, and principal repayments) for each beneficiary ESM Member, covering the next 12 months.
 The beneficiary country provides the ESM with a cash flow overview each quarter covering the next 12 months.
 This overview is sufficiently detailed for the ESM to determine if the country can meet its upcoming obligations.
 The ESM also considers the implications of the medium and long-term economic and financial outlook for the repayment capability of beneficiary countries.

 All euro area Member States are obliged to join the ESM.
-The ESM was established by the 17 euro area countries in 2012, and since then two additional countries – Latvia and Lithuania – have joined the euro area and became ESM Members.
+The ESM was established by the 17 euro area countries in 2012, and since then three additional countries – Latvia, Lithuania, and Croatia – have joined the euro area and became ESM Members.

 After the decision to adopt the euro is taken for a new country, its government should apply to join the ESM.
 The technical terms, including the country’s capital share, are agreed and then the ESM Board of Governors approves the application.
 The new Member State should then ratify the ESM Treaty; this usually takes place about one to two months after the country adopts the euro as its currency.